Power Outage / Blackout

 - A Blackout is the total loss of power in a given area.

-- Sign up for Wayne County Alerts and have a battery or crank powered radio available.
+- Sign up online for Wayne County Alerts and have a battery or crank-powered radio available.

 - Consider purchasing a generator for your home - consult an electrician or engineer before purchasing and installing.
 Safely store an adequate supply of fuel for the generator.